library(BigDataStatMeth)Working with HDF5 Matrices

 Multiple team members access the same data — Clear organization (

-/raw_data/,/quality_control/,/results/) makes files self-documenting.
-Collaborators can navigate without constant explanations.You need to document processing steps - Dataset names like
+/raw/,/qc/,/results/) makes files self-documenting.
+Collaborators can navigate without constant explanations.You need to document processing steps — Dataset paths like

 ❌ Simpler approaches work better when:

-You have a single dataset - If your entire project is one matrix, elaborate HDF5 organization adds no value.
-A simple flat file or single-group HDF5 suffices.
+You have a single dataset — If your entire project is one matrix, elaborate group organization adds no value.